 Justice Ginsburg's powerful dissent aside, the Court's decision places many New York workers in a difficult situation.
 If you have agreed to an employment contract with an arbitration provision, even without realizing it, your options for seeking redress in the courts may be severely limited.
 That is not to say you will not be able to prevail in an arbitration proceeding, but you will not have the same due process and procedural rights as you would in a class action, or even individual litigation.

-If you are concerned about the impact of an arbitration agreement on your legal rights in the workplace and would like advice from a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you are concerned about the impact of an arbitration agreement on your legal rights in the workplace and would like advice from a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., today.